 This face-on Seyfert galaxy in Cetus is easy thanks to its bright core.
 On the other hand, a bright just-larger-than-a-star core and a relatively bright surrounding haze is all you’ll see whether with a 4-inch or a 12-inch.
 Looks a lot like a small, distant, unresolved globular.

 Another Messier showpiece.
-Bode’s galaxy is, frankly, however, only a showpiece for backyard telescopes because M82 is in the same low power field.
+Bode’s galaxy is frankly, however, only a showpiece for backyard telescopes because M82 is in the same low power field.
 While M81 is always visible from my backyard, it is only visible as an elongated bright oval.
 Seeing the gossamer spiral arms takes a dark, dark site and 10-inches of aperture (at least) for me.

 M82 is a true showpiece.
 The Cigar Galaxy is not just visible in a backyard 4-inch, it shows off some of the dark detail in its disturbed disk.

 The Southern Pinwheel Galaxy is relatively large and nearly face on, and that usually spells “tough.”
-It is always at least detectable, however, as a misty, round patch with a bright core with Zelda, the 10-inch.
+It is always at least detectable, though, as a misty, round patch with a bright core with the 10-inch.
 To see it with a 4-inch was a definite challenge requiring dry, clear skies and the galaxy being near culmination.